 Builder’s Risk insurance, also called Course of Construction, is coverage for buildings and structures in the process of construction or renovation.
 In part 2 of this 3 part series on the Construction Insurance, we will discuss:

 Policy premiums for this Construction Insurance usually range between 1% and 5% of the total construction costs.
 With BuildersRisk.net the standard rate is about $200 to $500 per $100,000 of construction costs.
 But this is assuming your project site is not within 50 miles of the coast.

 You can offset your insurance premiums through deductibles.
 A deductible is a specific amount you pay out of pocket toward an insured loss.
 Therefore, the higher your deductible, the lower your premium costs.
 Since every construction project is different, no two policies are alike.
 This is why it’s so important to talk to our insurance agents about the specifics of your project.
 We can then give you accurate rates and the best coverage.

 As a policyholder, you are responsible for the monthly premiums and deductibles.

-Policyholders – usually the property owner and general contractor – should ensure that the soft costs endorsement includes soft costs that will be incurred by both parties.
+Policyholders – usually the property owner and general contractor – should ensure that the soft costs endorsement includes soft costs that both parties incur.
 If a property owner obtains the policy, some endorsements may only focus on the owner’s soft costs and vice versa.
 Therefore, all the insured parties should discuss in detail the scope of the soft costs coverage beforehand.